4 Way to Use Mindfulness Safely to Heal from Trauma

 - Take structured breaks from mindfulness practice (e.g., walking, stretching).

 - Soothe yourself through self-touch (e.g., put your hand on your heart).

 - Focus on an external object in your environment (e.g., the view outside).

 To support your window of tolerance, you need to learn how to shift your focus away from traumatic stimuli during mindfulness practice.

-This can be done through opening your eyes and paying attention to the surrounding environment (e.g., the view outside the window, or an object in the room)
+This can be done by opening your eyes and paying attention to the surrounding environment (e.g., the view outside the window, or an object in the room)

-Shifting your attention can also be done through choosing a stable anchor of attention.
+Shifting your attention can also be done by choosing a stable anchor of attention.

 Instead of concentrating on the breath, you can choose anchors of attention that are more stabilizing for you, such as the feeling of your feet on the ground, or the sensations of your hands resting on your thighs.